austinreynolds/analytics_demo/README.md

 # Bottom line up front
-- You probably don't understand your business as well as you think.
+- You probably haven't learned everything you need to from your business data.
-- Dashboards and SQL are not data analysis tools.
+- Dashboards and SQL are not adequate data analysis tools.
+- Machine learning isn't just for making predictions; you can use it for investigation.
 - *What am I missing?* is the most important question in data.
-- Analysts must over-measure then distill (using machine learning).
+  - That's why analysts and data scientists should over-measure phenomena then distill the data using ML.
 - Statistical testing (A/B/n) is important, but we need better theories to test.
 Deeper exploration generates better theories.

 See [notebook 3](./3_understanding.ipynb) for more information.